Kubala King: Current State on Sunyani Streets Sparks Sadness After Scotland Deportation

-• Kubala King was spotted on the streets of Sunyani after his deportation from Scotland, drawing fresh public attention
+• Kubala King was spotted on the streets of Sunyani after his deportation to Ghana from Scotland, drawing fresh public attention

-• The viral video showed him moving quietly and even pausing to check clothes by a roadside shop, sparking concern about his condition
+• The video showed him moving quietly and pausing to check clothes by a roadside shop, sparking concern about his condition

-• Reactions online have been emotional, with many Ghanaians questioning his well-being and asking about the presence of family support
+• Reactions online have been emotional, with many Ghanaians questioning his well-being and asking where his family is

 Kubala King, known in private life as Kofi Agyemang Offeh, has once again drawn public attention after a new video showed him walking quietly along a street in Sunyani.